Christian country music

 Christian country music (sometimes marketed as country gospel, gospel country, positive country or inspirational country) is music that is written to express either personal or a communal belief regarding Christian life, as well as (in terms of the varying music styles) to give a Christian alternative to mainstream secular music.
-Christian country music is a form of Christian music and a subgenre of both Gospel music and Country music.
+Christian country music is a form of Christian music, and a subgenre of both Gospel music and Country music.

+Characteristic

-Like other forms of music the creation, performance, significance, and even the definition of Christian country music varies according to culture and social context.
+Christian country musicians are artists who blend traditional country music with faith of Christian music.
+Like other forms of music, the creation, performance, significance, and even the definition of Christian country music varies according to culture and social context.
 It is composed and performed for many purposes, ranging from aesthetic pleasure, religious or ceremonial purposes with a positive message, or as an entertainment product for the marketplace.
-However, a common theme as with most Christian music is praise, worship or thanks to God and/or Christ.
+A common theme as with most Christian music is praise, worship or thanks to God and/or Christ.

 Organizations

 Many Christian country organizations have been around for a great number of years.
 The oldest of all of these organizations is the International Country Gospel Music Association which was founded in 1957.
 These organizations were founded to further artists careers much in the same manner as the GMA, NARAS or CMA.
 Many of these organizations have yearly conventions which hosts music showcases and awards shows.
 The CCMA was sued by the CMA for award name right infringement.
 The CCMA renamed their awards show after a federal judge ruled that they could no longer use the name.
 The new name is the ICM Music Awards' which stands for "Inspirational Country Music".